carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 teaching: 30
 exercises: 30
 questions:
+- "Which alternatives do we have to import taxonomic-assignation data in R?"
 - "How can I use R to explore diversity?"
+- "How can we compare depth-contrasting samples?"
 objectives:
 - "Visualize different estimates of α diversity."
 - "Load libraries required for metagenomes alpha diversity plotting."